abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ...
 ```

 This worked much better.
 I can process its `stdout` stream, and trigger a callback directly, instead of polling for changes.
-But dumpclip launched in listener mode never terminates.
+But **dumpclip** launched in listener mode never terminates.
 We need to read its stdout in real-time.

-## Using **dumpclip**: streaming clipboard updates

 To stream `stdout` of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
 Then we can read its `stdout` in a separate thread.
 Because, the main thread that launches the process will be waiting for the process to terminate (although it never will).